hrpatel/miscellaneous/paytm/answers.md

 ---
-**_Please note that I don't have hands-on experience with Namenode HA, Hive or Yarn.
+**_Please note that I don't have hands-on experience with Hadoop/HDFS (Namenode HA), Hive or Yarn.
 I researched those technologies to answer the questions below._**

 Q5
 -
+Zookeepr or ZKFC failure will result in a failure to trigger a failover.
+Initiate a manual failure to restore HA then you can investigate and correct any issues with Zookeeper or ZKFC.

 Q6
 -